lostjared/glitch.gui/README.md

     Supply a example image or video file, start an animation press Save or the s key to save a snapshot use the arrow keys, s to save, d to stop/start, e to step or the GUI to move through the supplied distortion filters.
+Note:
+    Some of the filters might seem to do nothing on an image, thats why you must select a filter that causes the image to change press the first button then select that filter that seemed to do nothing.
+The reason is, it requires an animation to preform its action.

 Required libraries:
    OpenCV 4, http://github.com/lostjared/libacidcam - libacidcam, Qt6, Qt6 Web Engine Widgets (on debian qt6-webengine-dev)